Sea cucumber: Medicine

 According to the American Cancer Society, although it has been used in traditional Asian folk medicine for a variety of ailments, "there is little reliable scientific evidence to support claims that sea cucumber is effective in treating cancer, arthritis, and other diseases" but research is examining "whether some compounds made by sea cucumbers may be helpful against cancer".

-Various pharmaceutical companies emphasize gamat, the traditional medicinal usage of this animal.
+Various pharmaceutical companies emphasize gamat, the Malay traditional medicinal usage of this animal.
 Extracts are prepared and made into oil, cream or cosmetics.
 Some products are intended to be taken internally.

 A review article found that chondroitin sulfate and related compounds found in sea cucumbers can help in treating joint-pain, and that dried sea cucumber is "medicinally effective in suppressing arthralgia".

 Another study suggested that sea cucumbers contain all the fatty acids necessary to play a potentially active role in tissue repair.
 Sea cucumbers are under investigation for use in treating ailments including colorectal cancer.
 Surgical probes made of nanocomposite material based on the sea cucumber have been shown to reduce brain scarring.
 One study found that a lectin from Cucumaria echinata impaired the development of the malaria parasite when produced by transgenic mosquitoes.